DVDishka/Backuper/wiki/Permissions-System.md

 ### Storage Permissions

 ```
-backuper.{storageId}               # Required for storage to appear in command suggestions
+backuper.{storageId}               # Required for storage to appear in command suggestions and to view backups in storage
 backuper.{storageId}.backup        # Create backups to specific storage
-backuper.{storageId}.list          # View and manage backups in storage
 backuper.{storageId}.list.delete   # Delete backups from storage
 backuper.{storageId}.list.tozip    # Convert backups to ZIP (local only)
 backuper.{storageId}.list.unzip    # Extract backups from ZIP (local only)